 Some areas of ongoing research include:

-1. Constitutive models for granular materials.
+1. Constitutive models for flow and size-segregation in dense granular materials.

 Daren Liu and David L. Henann.
 Nonlocal continuum modeling of steady, dense granular heap flows.
 Journal of Fluid Mechanics 831 (2017) 212-227.